Unbiased analysis of primordial non-Gaussianity: the multipoles of the full relativistic power spectrum: Local Power Spectrum

-and simplifies to $4\,\pi\,k^2\,\Delta k$ in the continuous limit.
+where $k_{\rm f}$ is the fundamental frequency of the survey box and $N_k$ simplifies to $4\,\pi\,k^2\,\Delta k \,/k_{\rm f}^{3} $ in the continuous limit.
 For $\ell=0$, this then reduces to the FKP estimator \cite{Feldman_1994}.
-If we consider the unwindowed `true' theory\footnote{This significantly simplifies our forecasts but we note, we could include the impact of the convolution with the survey window in the standard way; whereby, one can use Hankel transforms to include the survey window function multiplicatively in the 2-point function, which can then be related to the windowed multipoles of the power spectrum using another Hankel transform \cite{Wilson_2017}. }, then as shown in \cite{Scoccimarro_2015}, this estimator can be related to the definition of the `local' power spectrum.
+If we consider the unwindowed `true' theory\footnote{This significantly simplifies our forecasts but we note that we could include the impact of the convolution with the survey window in the standard way -- by using Hankel transforms to include the survey window function multiplicatively in the 2-point function, which can then be related to the windowed multipoles of the power spectrum using another Hankel transform \cite{Wilson_2017}. }, then as shown in \cite{Scoccimarro_2015}, this estimator can be related to the definition of the `local' power spectrum.

 Using the change of variables

 where $\bm{x}_{12}=\bm{x}_1-\bm{x}_2$, and splitting the integration in each shell

 where $\dd\Omega_q$ is the infinitesimal solid angle, the corresponding theoretical multipoles can be expressed in the familiar form: